erangi/podcasts/index.md

 I tried to listen to conference talks (via youtube, sound only) or academic papers (text to speech) for deeper technical content.
 Didn't work for me.
 I do read books regularly, in paper format.
 Visiting the library is a treat, but it takes me a few months to complete a book.
 I'm ok with that and am not interested in audiobooks.

 Below is my list, divided into categories.
-I'll be happy to get recommendations for other podcasts covering these topics.
+I'll be happy to get recommendations for other podcasts covering these topics via [my linkedin post](https://www.linkedin.com/posts/erangi_podcast-recommendations-activity-7208523669243887616-wKMN) or [the discussions page](https://github.com/erangi/podcasts/discussions).

 ### Databases and data systems
 * [The Data Stack Show](https://datastackshow.com) - Data engineering, tools, practices.